 Another material that goes into making the Grady-White boats is Spray Core.
 This is a putty-like resin that bonds the backing plates on the deck.
 They also use weather-resistant polyethylene for the toenails and the road racks.

 The combination of parts and the Sea V2 hull makes the boats offer a smooth ride.
-The weight of the boat and the vee shape of the boat allow it to cut through water to offer a comfortable ride even when the water is rough.
+The low weight of the boat (even when loaded up with gear and plenty of gallons of fuel), and the vee shape of the boat allow it to cut through water to offer a comfortable ride even when the water is rough.

 Is Fiberglass Better Than Wood in Boats?